IntuitionLabs

 Secret Management

-API keys, database credentials, and service account tokens used by agents are stored in dedicated secret management systems such as HashiCorp Vault or AWS Secrets Manager, never in environment variables, configuration files, or agent prompts.
-Secrets are injected at runtime with automatic rotation on configurable schedules.
-The agent runtime environment enforces that secrets cannot be logged, included in LLM prompts, or written to agent memory.
-This prevents scenarios where an LLM inadvertently includes a database password in its reasoning trace or output.
+API keys, database credentials, and service tokens are stored in HashiCorp Vault or AWS Secrets Manager — never in env vars or agent prompts.
+Secrets are injected at runtime with automatic rotation.
+The agent runtime actively prevents secrets from appearing in LLM reasoning traces or audit logs.

 Network Isolation and Data Residency